paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

 1960—Subsec. (a).
 Pub.
 L. 86–559 prohibited recomputation of retired pay under subsec. (a) on the basis of any period of active duty that was of less than six consecutive months’ duration or on the basis of any active duty for training for a reserve officer who is or has been retired under section 3911, 6323, or 8911 of this title or under [section 232 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section232&num=0&edition=prelim).

+#### Effective Date of 2018 Amendment
+Amendment by Pub.
+L. 115–232 effective Feb.
+1, 2019, with provision for the coordination of amendments and special rule for certain redesignations, see section 800 of Pub.
+L. 115–232, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Effective Date of 2011 Amendment
 Amendment by Pub.
 L. 111–383 applicable to persons who first become entitled to retired or retainer pay under subtitle A of this title after Jan.
 7, 2011, and table in subsec. (d) of this section, in effect on the day before Jan.
 7, 2011, applicable to the computation or recomputation of retired or retainer pay for persons who first became entitled to retired or retainer pay under subtitle A on or before Jan.
 7, 2011, see section 631(d) of Pub.
 L. 111–383, set out as a note under [section 1401 of this title](./chapter-071-computation-of-retired-pay.md#section-1401).

 #### Effective Date of 2008 Amendment
 Pub.
 L. 110–181, div.
 A, title VI, § 646(c), Jan.
 28, 2008, 122 Stat.
-160, provided that: “The amendments made by subsections (a) and (b) [amending this section and [section 6333 of this title](./chapter-571-voluntary-retirement.md#section-6333)] shall take effect as of January 1, 2007, and shall apply with respect to retired pay and retainer pay payable on or after that date.”
+160, provided that: “The amendments made by subsections (a) and (b) [amending this section and [section 6333 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section6333&num=0&edition=prelim)] shall take effect as of January 1, 2007, and shall apply with respect to retired pay and retainer pay payable on or after that date.”

 #### Effective Date of 1983 Amendment
 Amendment by section 922 of Pub.
 L. 98–94 effective Oct.
 1, 1983, see section 922(e) of Pub.
 L. 98–94, set out as a note under [section 1401 of this title](./chapter-071-computation-of-retired-pay.md#section-1401).